 At Gateway Qualifications we are committed to helping our centres develop pathways to employment for all their learners.

-The latest figures tell us that just 5.7% of people with a learning disability are currently in paid employment (source: Learning Disability Services Monthly Statistics, April 2018).
+The latest figures tell us that 340,000 people with a disability were unemployed (source: House of Commons Library, People with disabilities in employment, page 3, May 2019).
 We want to help many more young people with SEND into work and believe that supported internships are an excellent way to make that happen.

 What is a supported internship?